mathie/mathie.github.io/_drafts/specifying-rails-controllers-with-rspec.markdown

-probably note at this point that the underlying model isn't necessarily just a bunch of `ActiveRecord::Base`-inherited models, it can be composed of service layers, aggregate roots, etc. The point is that the controllers are "just" about communicating between two other parts of the system.
+probably note at this point that the underlying model isn't necessarily just a bunch of `ActiveRecord::Base`-inherited models, it can be composed of service layers, aggregate roots, etc. The point is that the controllers are "just" about communicating between two other parts of the system (at least that's how I always interpreted Jamis Buck's famous [Skinny Controller, Fat Model](http://weblog.jamisbuck.org/2006/10/18/skinny-controller-fat-model) post).

 That's handy, because it makes them nice and easy to test.
 I've been brushing up on [RSpec][] over the past couple of weeks, learning all about the new